Our research is editorially independent but we may earn a commission for purchases made through our links.

 Birds exist in pretty much every city and country, but some travel destinations are known for their unique species and excellent birdwatching opportunities.
 Not only does observing birds teach us about their fascinating habits and features, but the activity also helps us slow down the pace of life and appreciate the nature that surrounds us.
-Here are 12 of the best birdwatching destinations around the world to add to your travel to-do list.
+Here are some of the best birdwatching destinations around the world to add to your travel to-do list.

 Manu National Park, Peru